 Durable, water-tight, and perfect for kids, it's no wonder you can find Baby Soda Bottles in classrooms around the world.
 Unlike ordinary, breakable glass test tubes, you'll rarely find yourself replacing these thick-walled plastic test tubes.
 Baby Soda Bottles can be dropped, stepped-on, or thrown… they just won't break!

 In addition to being some of the sturdiest test tubes ever, Baby Soda Bottles are leak-proof.
-Baby Soda Bottles feature caps that are easily twister on and off, making the test tubes shakeable and unbreakable, even with liquids inside!
+Baby Soda Bottles feature caps that easily twist on and off, making the test tubes shakeable and unbreakable, even with liquids inside!

 - Test tubes with twist-on caps